jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ### Open Questions

 - Are the reasons for prior specifications reasonable?
-Specifically want to know about using $mu_{q_1}$ and $mu_{q_4}$, as this in combination with the prior on $\tau$ is a strong assumption that there is a change point in the data and possibly making the model subjective.
+Specifically want to know about using $mu_{q_1}$ and $mu_{q_4}$, as this in combination with the prior on $\tau$ is a strong assumption that there is a changepoint in the data and possibly making the model subjective.
 - How to know if the model is appropriate for the data and models it well?
 - Is observing trace plots and R_hat sufficient for convergence?
 - In a case like this where we have limited data, how will a hierarchical prior help?
 - How to publicize the post?
 - Why do some posteriors converge and others don't?
 Are some parameters notoriously more difficult to learn based on limited data or model specifications? $b_2$ is having a hard time converging with a flatter prior

-All models are wrong but some are useful.
-This model is useful for estimating the change point date, but wrong for predictive analysis.
-- Can we compare the effectiveness of the lockdown in different countries.
-Can compare slopes of w_2 to
-- Can try to pool all the countries together and take mean of the 4th quartile as the prior mean for b_2?
 -->